drew-codes-things/onlydrew.xyz/README.md

 # Drew's Website

-- My website is deployed here: [here](https://starlover.online), feel free to check it out!
+- My website is deployed here: [here](https://onlydrew.xyz), feel free to check it out!
-- HUGE WEBSITE UPDATES COMING SOON.

 ## Features
-- There is a direct link to my subdomain that reaches through a subdirectory first to give you a choice of what you want to access
+- There is a direct button that reaches through a subfolder first to give you a choice of what you want to access from my tools.
-- Some of my socials are linked at the bottom of the main site including my issue contact as an email
-- Included there is a brief about me section explaining some of my interests